 Keeping your inventory in sync is important as it shows you the number of items in stock.
 Knowing what products are available avoids the issue of customers buying out-of-stock items, which can cause shipping delays and customer dissatisfaction.

 Managing your inventory can be hard, especially across multiple channels.
 To help simplify things, inventory syncing provides an accurate picture of your inventory across all channels in real time, as transactions happen.
-A quality inventory syncing system like Square’s POS system will help you manage and oversee your inventory across multiple channels.
+A quality inventory syncing system like Square’s Retail POS system will help you manage and oversee your inventory across multiple channels.

 4. Consistent branding and pricing